Maryland law on the Statute of Limitations

 More on the Maryland Statute of Limitations

-- Statute of Limitations for Medical Malpractice Cases in Maryland
+- Statute of Limitations for lawsuits against health care providers in Maryland

-- Maryland State and Local Government Tort Claims Acts (discussion of the complexity of the statutes and how they act as a psudeo statute of limitations in bodily injury tort claims)
+- Maryland State and Local Government Tort Claims Acts:discussion of the complexity of the statutes and how they act as a pseudo statute of limitations in bodily injury tort claims)

-- Handling Claims Without a Lawyer (if you don't listen to advice to hire a lawyer, here is some tips that may help you)
+- Handling Claims Without a Lawyer (if you don't listen to advice to hire a lawyer, here are some tips)

-- Personal Injury Statute of Limitations in Other States
+- Personal Injury Filing Deadlines in Other States

 - Doughty v.
 Prettyman, 219 Md.
 83, 148 A.2d 438 (1959).
 This case discusses why we have a statute of limitations in the first place although it does a poor job of justifying why common sense exceptions are not made when justice calls for it.
 In this case, the defendant had clear notice of the intent to file the lawsuit but the court still afforded the defendant the cover of what in a sense is a technicality.